Step Entry of Notes

 Step editing is a useful mode for entering melodies note by note using your controller keyboard

 (or computer keyboard if Typing Keyboard to Piano is enabled).

-- Enable step recording: Access the step recording switch from the Recording panel or
+- Enable step recording: Access the step recording switch from the Snap Panel or

 Options menu.
 In the Step Sequencer, select the channel you want to step edit.
 You don't